 The teachers’ pension employer contribution grant (TPECG) and supplementary fund supports schools with the increase in employer contributions to the Teachers’ Pension Scheme from September 2019.

 Details of the September 2019 to March 2020 allocations can be found here.
+Schools received payment for this period in November 2019.

 Pension Supplementary Fund